wp-plugins/sz-google/readme.txt

 * `Widget embed youtube link`
 * `Widget embed youtube button`

-**Youtube Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google translate in a post or on a page in wordpress with a set of customizable parameters.
+**Youtube Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google youtube in a post or on a page in wordpress with a set of customizable parameters.

 * `[sz-ytvideo] ........: embed youtube video`
 * `[sz-ytplaylist] .....: embed youtube playlist`